boybundit/linebot/README.md

 ## LineBot.push(to, message)

 Send push message.

+`to` is a userId which can be saved from `event.source.userId` during the chat.

 `message` can be a string, a [Send message][send-message-url] object, or an array of [Send message][send-message-url] objects.

 ## LineBot.leaveGroup(groupId)